jobrouter/typo3-process/Documentation/installation.rst

 .. note::

-   The extension works with TYPO3 9 LTS.
+   The extension works with TYPO3 9 LTS and TYPO3 v10.

 .. _installation-requirements: